-The updated ESMF includes simplified Labor Management Procedures, Agency-specific screening procedures and ESMP templates, and updated Health Care Waste Management (HCWM) Plan based on the lessons learnt from the TPMA Assessment of HCWM across SPs in the parent HER project.
-To manage the contextual security risks to communities and project actors, UNICEF will implement the updated Security Management Framework, whilst WFP will prepare its own security risk management measures based on their security risk assessment and consistent with the ESF (ESS1 and 4).
+The updated ESMF includes Labor Management Procedures, Agency-specific screening procedures and ESMP templates, and existing Health Care Waste Management (HCWM) Plan from (HER AF 1).
+To manage the contextual security risks to communities and project actors, UNICEF will implement the Security Management Framework updated for AF1, whilst WFP prepared its own security risk management measures through a Security Management Plan based on their security risk assessment and consistent with the ESF (ESS1 and 4).
+UNICEF and WFP have also updated the joint SEA/SH action plan developed for HER AF1 to be separate action plans for the respective components to manage SEA/SH related risks.

 UNICEF and WFP have each prepared a separate Environmental and Social Commitment Plan (ESCP) and have jointly updated the existing Stakeholder Engagement Plan (SEP) from the parent project to reflect the new project design, new components and new E&S risks and mitigation measures, including GRM.
-Each Agency's ESCP and the joint SEP were agreed and disclosed on UNICEF's, WFP's, and the WB's external websites in August 2023.
+Each Agency's ESCP and the joint SEP were agreed and disclosed on UNICEF's, WFP's, and the WB's external websites in November 2024.